yahya-mohammed07/Kraken/README.md

 ## in case if you want to use the library with `Apology` system:-

 * ```cpp
-  #define APOLOGY   // define this macro before include `Kraken`
+  #define APOLOGY   // define this macro before including `Kraken`
   #include <Kraken/all.hpp>
   #include <iostream>